UloE-G/Athletes-Corner/README.md

 **Sign Out Page**

-- This page allows user to remove thier accounts from any device.
+- This page allows users to remove their accounts from any device.

 - This helps the user as they can remove peoples ability to access their personal information if they use it on shared devices.